-- Take actions for the disposal of the property falling under the claim.
+- Take steps for the disposal of the goods or property falling under the claim.

-- Attempt to do repairs to the property under claim unless otherwise advised by the insurance company to prevent the escalation of the claim.
+- Attempt repairs to the property under claim unless otherwise advised by the insurance company to prevent the escalation of the claim.

-- Behave or say things which may cause prejudice to the insurance company’s ability to recover the claim from other parties responsible for it.
+- Behave in a way or say things which may cause prejudice to the insurance company’s ability to recover the claim from other parties responsible for it.

-If the insurance company finds your claim to be fraudulent or dishonest in any way, they have the right not to take your claim into consideration and can further ceased to apply this policy as from the date the fraudulent claim is proven.
+If the insurance company finds your claim to be fraudulent or dishonest in any way, they have the right not to take your claim into consideration and can further cease to apply the policy as from the date the fraudulent claim is proven.